WooCommerce Tutorial: How to Build an eCommerce Store in 2018

 We covered the product-related content in the previous two steps.
 In this step here I am going to show how to add all the relevant product information.

-Just beneath our main product description you can find and enrich it with a ton of product data to improve user experience.
+Just beneath our main product description you can find and enrich it with a ton of product data to improve the user experience.

 When you open the Product Data tab, this is the first screen you see: